-- 1. The early warnings were ignored.
+1. The early warnings were ignored.
 In Rwanda, the U.N.
 DPKO and the U.S., as well as other governments, refused to discern the signs of genocide.
 Because they did not understand the genocidal process, they missed the early warning signs.
 There was, at the time, no systematic understanding among policy makers of how genocide develops so that the warning signs could be noticed.
 (That is why I am now writing my book, The Eight Stages of Genocide, to provide a powerful explanatory model of the genocidal process, along with specific policy recommendations for what can be done to prevent and stop the process at each stage.)
-Misplaced hopes for the Arusha Accords led the U.S. Ambassador and diplomats to ignore the planning for genocide within the Rwandan government and the Hutu Power militias. - 2.
-After the genocide started, policy makers resisted and misconstrued the facts.
+Misplaced hopes for the Arusha Accords led the U.S. Ambassador and diplomats to ignore the planning for genocide within the Rwandan government and the Hutu Power militias.

+2. After the genocide started, policy makers resisted and misconstrued the facts.
 In the post-Somalia era, policy makers did not want to get involved in another African "quagmire," so they minimized the facts.
 The first cables from the U.S. Ambassador treated the killings as a bilateral continuation of the Rwandan civil war, rather than as a one-sided genocide.
 The number of deaths in the early weeks was grossly under-estimated.
 Closure of embassies and withdrawal of personnel and press prevented adequate reporting on the genocide, especially "confirmed" reporting in official cables from embassy staff.
-Generally, policy makers require "confirmed" fact-finding before they will take action. - 3.
-Lawyers who did not understand the law refused to call it genocide.
+Generally, policy makers require "confirmed" fact-finding before they will take action.

+3. Lawyers who did not understand the law refused to call it genocide.
 Lawyers at the U.S. State and Defense departments and at the British Foreign Office had little training in the law of genocide.
 What knowledge they did have, they misapplied.
 They created conceptual uncertainty among policy makers who relied upon them for advice.
-Their power to block policy determinations, press guidance, and instruction cables saying that genocide was underway in Rwanda meant that for over two months, the U.S. and U.K. refused to call the Rwandan genocide by its proper legal name.
-It also meant that the U.S. and U.K. refused to permit the U.N.
+Their power to block policy determinations, press guidance, and instruction cables saying that genocide was underway in Rwanda meant that for over two months, the U.S. and U.K. refused to call the Rwandan genocide by its proper legal name: Genocide.
+This State Department legal malpractice, led by Joan Donoghue, also meant that the U.S. and U.K. refused to permit the U.N.
 Security Council to declare that genocide was being committed in Rwanda.
 Words, especially legal words, have consequences.
-During the Rwandan genocide, refusal to name it genocide meant that policy makers in denial could continue to obstruct action because they could argue there was no imperative to intervene.
-The lawyers even misconstrued the law on the duty to intervene, arguing that the Genocide Convention creates a legal, rather than simply a moral duty to do so. - 4.
-Groupthink ruled out effective options for intervention.
+During the Rwandan genocide, refusal to name the crime genocide meant that policy makers in denial could continue to obstruct action because they could argue there was no imperative to intervene.
+The lawyers even misconstrued the law on the duty to intervene, when they argued that the Genocide Convention creates a legal, rather than simply a moral duty to prevent genocide, which they believed would force the U.S. to send U.S. troops into an African civil war.

+4. Groupthink ruled out effective options for intervention.
 When policy makers finally recognized the facts, they thought they had no acceptable options to prevent the genocide.
 In the interagency policy meetings in the U.S. government, dispatch of U.S. troops was ruled out as a "non-starter," and was never seriously considered.